Uru 's Guild of Cartographers

 Disaster!

-With a lack of funds to continue the council decided to close the caverns.
+With a lack of funds to continue the council decided to close the Cavern.
 Eventually, it was the DRC that sealed the Cavern.
 A dark time for all the called explorers.

-There was a strange side affect... as word spread of the tools and hidden ways into the caverns, there was still never any explorers seen there.
-Many single explorers found their way to the caverns and swore they were there while others said they too were there.
+There was a strange side affect... as word spread of tools and hidden ways into the Cavern, there were still never any explorers seen there.
+Many single explorers found their way to the Cavern and swore they were there while others said they were too.
 But all were invisible to each other.
-The cavern seemed to have spit into an infinite number of universes.
+The Cavern seemed to have spit into an infinite number of universes.
 Solo exploration could only go so far and was tedious.
 Bands of explorers were needed.
-Some thing had to be done and many set forth to accomplish a reuniting of the multiple D'ni universes the cavern seemed split into.
+Some thing had to be done and many set forth to accomplish a reuniting of the multiple D'ni universes the Cavern seemed split into.

 Ae'guraIn time it was done.
 The secrets of how the Lords of Cyan had created a unification of time and space that allowed explorers to travel in bands were revealed.
 But the massive energies needed remained in the hands of the Lords.
 They had been the ones to develop the science and they alone held ownership of it and they had the word of the most powerful in all the lands to protect their ownership.